jonathanw82/Hvac_controlReadme/README.md

 ## Current Overview:
 Hvac Control is used in conjunction with wall-mounted Bard HVAC units to effectively, control the environment with high precision.

-Utilizing an integral real-time clock, the Hvac Control gives the user full control of the environment day or night, with the ability to adjust temperature targets, differential, and humidity levels.
+Utilizing an integral real-time clock, the controler gives the user full control of the environment day or night, with the ability to adjust temperature targets, differential, and humidity levels.

 An LCD display, shows you the current temperature, humidity, target parameters, current status from heating, cooling, or dehumidification, day or night modes, the current time and night mode start finish times.

 For full control, the rotary knob allows access to an easy to navigate array of setting, for control right down to the precision of 0.1 of a degree.

+The main control is by way of 4 output relays, and the controller has the scope for inputs, to allow feed back the Hvac, in future versions.

 ## Working Control:
 As the Bard Hvac only has three control wires, heating, cooling, dehumidification, where dehumidification takes precedence over cooling and heating.